 You might also qualify for Statutory Shared Parental Pay.

-Find out more about Shared Parental Leave and Pay at GOV.UK (Opens in a new window), including eligibility and how much you might be entitled.
+Find out more about Shared Parental Leave and PayOpens in a new window on GOV.UK including eligibility and how much you might be entitled

-If you live in Northern Ireland, visit nidirectOpens in a new window
+If you live in Northern Ireland, find out more about shared parental leave and payOpens in a new window on nidirect

 Paternity pay